leeb003/shwcp/readme.txt

 == Changelog ==

+= 3.1.9 =
+* Added update entries functionality to spreadsheet imports to allow data with an ID column to update existing
+* entries with the same id instead of importing new ones
+* Fixed php 7.2+ null count warning message

 = 3.1.8 =
 * Added detail logging on Entry detail modification, something we've overlooked in the past